The Best Running Jackets For Women

 How We Test Running Jackets

-I’ve been testing women’s running jackets for Coach since 2018, running in them in all conditions to see how breathable they are, and testing how waterproof they are in the rain – or the shower, when the weather does not oblige, although I always have a packable jacket in my backpack when out and about, just in case.
+I’ve been testing women’s running jackets for Coach since 2018.
+I’ve run in them in many conditions to see how breathable they are, and to test how waterproof they are in the rain—or the shower, when the weather doesn’t oblige.
+I always have a packable jacket in my backpack, just in case an opportunity presents itself to check the degree of water-resistance it offers.

 The Best Water-Resistant Running Jackets